amosavian/FileProvider/README.md

 documentsProvider.removeItem(path: "new.txt", completionHandler: nil)
 ```

-***Caution:*** This method will delete directories with all it's contents recursively except for FTP providers that don't support `SITE RMDIR` command, this will be fixed later.

 ### Fetching Contents of File

 There is two method for this purpose, one of them loads entire file into `Data` and another can load a portion of file.